beaulm/lesson_plans/ruby_02-web_applications_with_ruby/introduction_to_javascript.markdown

 `for(initialization; condition; final-expression) { doSomething } `

-so, we wanted to iterate over `var x = ["panda", "koala", "teddy"]` and `console.log` each bear we would write a for loop like this:
+so, we wanted to iterate over `var bears = ["panda", "koala", "teddy"]` and `console.log` each bear we would write a for loop like this:
 ```js
 for(var i = 0; i < bears.length; i++) {
   console.log(bears[i]); // "panda" "koala" "teddy"